Jonathan2251/lbd/_sources/gpu.rst.txt

       So it takes 2 clock cycles to (chime is 2 clock cycles) complete [#lanes]_.

 A GPU may has the HW structure and handle the subset of y[]=a*x[]+y[] array-calculation as follows,

-- A Grid: has 16 Thread Blocks (Cores).

-- A Core: has 16 Threads (Warps, Cuda Threads).

-- A SIMD Thread (Warp): has 16 Lanes (vector instruction with processing 16-elements).

 .. table:: Map (Core,Warp) to saxpy